divshot/docs/guides/teams.md

 ## Organization Roles

 Divshot provides two different roles for organization access control: Admins and members.
-Admins can manage the organization and invite/remove members. <b>Both roles have access to every app in the organization.</b> To promote an existing member to an admin, go to your organization settings and use the status dropdown:
+Admins can manage the organization and invite/remove members. <b>Both roles have access to every app in the organization.</b> To promote an existing member to an admin, go to your organization settings and use the role dropdown:

 <img src="{% asset_path guides/promote-member.jpg %}" alt="Promote Organization Member" class="img-responsive">